Saint Lucia: Education

 Most primary and secondary schools in Saint Lucia are operated by the government.
 Education is free and compulsory for children aged five to fifteen.
 This includes seven years of primary school and three to five years of secondary school.
-In the last two years of secondary school, students are allowed to choose the subjects that they would like to do, in preparation for regional CSEC examinations.
+In the last two years of secondary school, students are allowed to choose the subjects that they would like to do, in preparation for regional Caribbean Examinations Council (CSEC) examinations.
 In 2020, public spending on education was at 3.6%.

 Tertiary educational facilities on the island are normally private institutions.
 These include Monroe University and International American University.
 However, there are still a few public institutions, including the Sir Arthur Lewis Community College and the University of the West Indies.

-Healthcare
+Health

 Health services in Saint Lucia are split between the government and private institutions.
-The island is served by 2 public hospitals and multiple health centers, although most dental and vision services are private.
+The island is served by two public hospitals and multiple health centres, although most dental and vision services are private.
 Public expenditure on healthcare stood at 2.1% in 2019.

 In 2021, life expectancy was at 71.1 years (67.8 for men and 74.7 for women).
 This was compared to 73.4 years in 2019.
 The drop in life expectancy was largely attributed to the COVID-19 pandemic.